-Adopted by the Executive (EX) Committee and Plenary,, Adopted by the Health Insurance and Managed Care (B) Committee, Nov.
-2, 2023 Adopted by the Long-Term Care Insurance (FX) Task Force, Oct.
+Adopted by the Health Insurance and Managed Care (B) Committee, Nov.
+2, 2023

+Adopted by the Long-Term Care Insurance (EX) Task Force, Oct.
 5, 2023

 LONG-TERM CARE INSURANCE (B) TASK FORCE

 Recognizing the gravity of the threat posed by the current long-term care insurance (LTCI) environment both to consumers and our state-based system of insurance regulation, the mission of the Long-Term Care Insurance (B) Task Force is to: 1) monitor and evaluate the LTCI rate review process; 2) monitor and evaluate options to help consumers manage the impact of rate increases; and 3) monitor work performed by other NAIC groups to review the financial solvency of long-term care (LTC) insurers.